negatic/ArchiPy/README.md

 ### From PyPI

-The simplest way to install ArchiPy is from PyPI:
+The simplest way to install ArchiPy:

 ```bash
 # Basic installation